datalakehouse/docs/docs/products/postgresql/howto/migrate-cloud-region.rst

 Migrate to a different cloud provider or region
 ===============================================

-Any Aiven service can be relocated to a different cloud vendor or region.
+Any DLH service can be relocated to a different cloud vendor or region.
 This is also valid for PostgreSQL where the migration happens without downtime.
 Cloud provider/region migration features mean that you can relocate a service at any time, for example to meet specific latency requirements for a particular geography.

 To migrate a PostgreSQL service to a new cloud provider/region

-1. Log in to the Aiven web console and select the PostgreSQL instance you want to move.
+1. Log in to the DLH web console and select the PostgreSQL instance you want to move.
 2. In the **Overview** tab, click **Migrate Cloud**.

 .. image:: /images/products/postgresql/migrate-cloud.png
-    :alt: Migrate Cloud button on Aiven web console
+    :alt: Migrate Cloud button on DLH web console

 3. Select the new cloud provider and region where you want to deploy the PostgreSQL instance, then click **Create**